Niger says insurgents kill nine members of security forces

 A Nigerien security source told Reuters earlier that a prison near the region was also attacked by unknown assailants and dozens of inmates were freed.

-(Reporting by Abdoulaye Massalaki; Writing by Bate Felix; Editing by Tom Heneghan)
+(Reporting by Abdoulaye Massalaki; Writing by Bate Felix; Editing by Mark Heinrich)